hyperledger-archives/sawtooth-core/docs/source/tutorial.rst

 .. note::

-  When checking out Sawtooth Lake on Windows for use with vagrant, you should take steps to ensure that Windows-style CRLF line endings are not added to the code.
+  When checking out Sawtooth on Windows for use with vagrant, you should take steps to ensure that Windows-style CRLF line endings are not added to the code.
 The bash scripts used by your vagrant VM will not run correctly with CRLF line endings.
 Git uses a configuration setting, *core.autocrlf*,